Our Jet Set Kitty: An International Pet Adoption

 Since May 2017, we have a Siamese-mix cat whom we adopted from Spain.
 Here’s our personal story of our pet adoption/

 Why adopt?
 And why adopt from abroad?

-Other states and communes in Germany have similar laws, and when I chatted to a vet recently, he told me the law has really helped to control the feral cat population and fewer cats end up in shelters in our state.
+Other states and communes in Germany have similar laws.
+When I chatted to a vet recently, he told me the law has really helped to control the feral cat population and fewer cats end up in shelters in our state.
 But still, there are many cats who have no home and end up in the street, whether it be in Germany, or in Europe.
-If you like cats, do you really need a kitten, and do you really need it from a breeder, in order to have a beautiful companion?
-Yes, I like pedigree cats, and I think kittens are so cute, too, but given there are still too many cats in the streets, I would have felt troubled to get a cat from a breeder.
+If you like cats, do you really need a kitten?
+And do you really need it from a breeder, in order to have a beautiful companion?
+Yes, I like pedigree cats, and I think kittens are so cute.
+But given there are still too many cats in the streets, I would have felt troubled to get a cat from a breeder.

 Because I wanted a Siamese, and I was looking into adopting from abroad where the cat population is less controlled than in Germany, finding an adult Siamese-mix in Spain was a good compromise for me.